 It’s frequented by celebrities, attracts top talent and has legendary open-mic nights…and chances are, you’ve never even heard of it.

-Leiper’s Fork is technically part of the city of Franklin which is about 20 minutes outside of Nashville, making it easy to explore as a day trip from either city.
+Leiper’s Fork is a village just outside the city of Franklin which is about 20 minutes from Nashville, making it easy to explore as a day trip from either city.
 However, it’s well-worth staying the night to catch a show or songwriter session, explore the surrounding scenic areas like the Natchez Trace Parkway and soak up the southern hospitality.

 From sippin’ spirits to browsing at the farmer’s market, here are five of the best things to do in Leiper’s Fork.